Courage in a Comfortable Society

 Popular culture sometimes portrays courage as loud, aggressive, or confrontational.

-Historically, many traditions described courage very differently.
+Historically, many traditions described courage differently.

-In Bushido, the ethical tradition of the samurai, courage was closely connected to calmness and self-control.
+In Bushidō, the ethical tradition of the samurai, courage was closely connected to calmness and self-control.

 The courageous person does not panic.